-By combining depth-data from seven Intel® RealSense™ stereoscopic cameras, the Everdrone system perceives its surrounding in 3D.
-By processing 5GB of sensor data per minute the entire 360° model is rebuilt ten times per second providing the navigation system with reliable and responsive sense and avoid capabilities for all stationary and moving objects.
+By stitching together depth-data from seven Intel® RealSense™ stereoscopic cameras, Everdrone’s system perceives its surrounding in 3D.
+The onboard hardware processes 5GB of camera data per minute and the entire 360° scene is rebuilt ten times per second, providing the navigation system with reliable and responsive sense and avoid capabilities for all stationary and moving objects.

-The sense and avoid system is contained in a separate software layer meaning that other parts of the system (or a human operator) do not have the authority to issue commands that could result in a collision.
+The sense and avoid logic is contained in a separate software layer, which means that other parts of the system, or a human operator, do not have the authority to issue commands that could result in a collision.

-In addition to the 360° sense and avoid system, Everdrone’s solution comprise an onboard ADS-B receiver, allowing the system to detect aircraft hundreds of kilometres away.
-If another aircraft equipped with an ADS-B transmitter enters the surrounding airspace, appropriate safety measures are taken; e.g. descending and waiting for approval to continue the mission.
-This greatly enhances situational awareness and safety in relation to manned aircraft.
+In addition to the 360° sense and avoid system, Everdrone’s solution includes an onboard ADS-B receiver, allowing the system to detect aircraft hundreds of kilometres away.
+If another aircraft equipped with an ADS-B transmitter enters the surrounding airspace, appropriate safety measures are implemented, e.g. descending and waiting for approval to continue the mission.
+This greatly enhances situational awareness and safety in relation to manned aviation.

 VISUAL NAVIGATION THROUGH OPTICAL FLOW

-Most of today’s drone platforms are solely relying on GPS for positioning, meaning there is a single point of failure in the system.
-By combining traditional GPS technology with optical flow tracking (also referred to as visual odometry), Everdrone’s system remains in full control in case of GPS failure, GPS jamming or even when operating in local GPS denied environments, such as indoors or in urban canyons.
-The visual navigation system provides a crucial layer of safety on any altitude and is also used for precise navigation on lower altitude.
+Most of today’s drone platforms are solely reliant on GPS for positioning, which means there is a single point of failure in the system.
+By combining traditional GPS technology with optical flow tracking (also referred to as visual odometry), Everdrone’s system remains in full control in the event of GPS failure, GPS jamming or even when operating in GPS-denied environments such as indoors or in urban canyons.
+The visual navigation system provides a crucial layer of safety and redundancy at any altitude and is also used for precise navigation at lower altitudes.

 PRECISE MARKER LANDING

-By navigating to the vicinity of the chosen landing spot and identifying a unique landing marker from the air, precision landings are performed with centimetre precision.
-The descent is performed using algorithms that are optimised for high responsiveness while at the same time not putting unnecessary stress on the motor units.
+By navigating to the vicinity of the chosen landing spot and identifying a unique landing marker from the air, landings are performed with centimetre precision.
+The descent takes place using algorithms that are optimised for high responsiveness but avoid putting unnecessary stress on the motor units.

 LANDING SPOT VALIDATION

 The system analyses and validates the suggested landing spot during the landing procedure using the high-resolution 3D model of the drone’s surroundings.
-In addition to detecting slope and smoothness of the landing spot, the feature also detects other objects, animals and humans in order to always guarantee a safe landing.
+In addition to detecting the slope and smoothness of the landing spot, this feature also detects other objects, animals and humans in order to always guarantee a safe landing when operating autonomously.

-The system performs 27 automated pre-flight checks before each take-off.
-This procedure covers not only critical metrics fetched from the onboard system but also verifies that the physical safety distance to surrounding objects are met and that current weather conditions are appropriate for take-off.
-After take-off, the system continues to monitor the onboard computer and the flight performance through 24 different in-flight diagnostics.
+The system performs 27 automated pre-flight checks before each take off.
+This procedure covers not only critical metrics retrieved from the onboard system, but also verifies that the physical safety distance to surrounding objects is met and that current weather conditions are appropriate for take off.
+After take off, the system continues monitoring the onboard computer and flight performance using 24 different in-flight diagnostics.

-The built-in fail-safe logic provides a crucial layer of safety features, drastically increasing the airworthiness of the vehicle.
-If a malfunction is identified in any part of the system is identified as malfunctioning during flight, one of several safety procedures are put into action.
-Minor deviations from normal operation triggers a simple warning to the fleet operator while any significant error triggers one of several automated protocols for safety landing.
+The built-in fail-safe logic provides a crucial layer of safety, drastically increasing the airworthiness of the vehicle.
+If a malfunction is identified in any part of the system during flight, one of several safety procedures are put into action.
+Minor deviations from normal operation trigger a simple warning to the fleet operator and any significant error triggers one of several automated emergency landing protocols.

-Since the software is fully developed for autonomous flight and technically self-contained, any temporary loss of communication will have no immediate effect on the safety or the performance of the system.
+As the software has been developed for autonomous flight and is technically self-contained, any temporary loss of communication will have no immediate impact on the safety or performance of the system.

 ONBOARD AND REMOTE BLACK BOX

-Every bit of flight and sensor data is continuously stored on the onboard computer.
+All flight and sensor data are continuously stored by the onboard computer.
 A streamlined version of the same data is also transferred to our remote, low-latency flight recorder.
-In the event of a catastrophic failure the remote flight recorder stores all the telemetry data registered up until the very moment before the failure occurs.
+In the event of a catastrophic hardware failure, the remote flight recorder stores all the telemetry data registered up until the very moment before the failure occurs.

 FLIGHT LOGS AND STATISTICS

 Detailed flight logs and flight summaries are automatically generated for every flight.
-Data is stored on the onboard computer and also at several remote servers for maximum reliability.
-Flight logs are designed in collaboration with the Swedish Transport Agency (Transportstyrelsen) to enable future requirements for flights BVLOS.
+Data are stored by the onboard computer and also on several remote servers for maximum reliability.
+Flight logs are designed in collaboration with the Swedish Transport Agency (Transportstyrelsen) in order to comply with future regulations for BVLOS operations.

-Flight logs are analysed by our custom-built analytics tool to provide detailed insights regarding all aspects of the system and flight performance.
-Among other, such analytics include the following:
+Flight logs are analysed by our custom-built analytics tool in order to provide detailed insights into all aspects of the system and flight performance.
+These analytics include the following:

-Flight hours on hardware component level for each drone
+flight hours at the hardware component level for each drone,

-The exact number and kind of manoeuvres each drone has ever performed
+the exact number and type of manoeuvres each drone has ever performed,

 ... and much, much more.